 - Make new friends or live with old ones – it’s up to you

 We will email you when booking opens but you can register your interest at any time by contacting the Accommodation Office.

 Tel: +44 (0)113 812 5972

-We recommend you discuss your circumstances and reasons for a move request with your Residential Officers on site in the first instance.
+We recommend you discuss your circumstances and reasons for a move request with the Residence Life Team the first instance.
 They will then make a referral on your behalf to the accommodation office.
 Move requests are assessed and granted based on availability and priority.

 For more details on our cancellation policy please click here.

 You need to be covered by a TV Licence to watch or record live TV programmes on any channel, or download or watch BBC programmes on iPlayer.
 This could be on any device, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or DVD/VHS recorder.
 If you do any of the above without a valid licence, you risk prosecution and a maximum penalty of up to £1,000, plus any legal costs and/or compensation you may be ordered to pay.
 You will also still have to buy a TV Licence if you need one.
 To find out more, go to www.tvlicensing.co.uk/studentinfo.

 How can I buy a TV Licence?

 There are lots of different ways to buy a TV Licence.
 Whether that’s through weekly cash payments, using your nearest PayPoint outlet, spreading the cost with monthly, quarterly or yearly direct debit, credit/debit card or by post – just choose the one that suits you best.
 For more information on the ways to pay, go to www.tvlicensing.co.uk/payinfo.

 If I live in halls, won’t I already be covered by a TV Licence?